 To keep these things from happening, you should have a staff member monitor the group several times a day and educate members on what is and isn’t appropriate to post.
 Write up a rules document and “pin” it to the top of the group, so it’s the first thing members see when joining.
 This will help keep your patients and their information safe, while at the same time fostering a sense of community and belonging.

-Have you used Facebook support groups within your practice?
-Do you have questions about anything we covered in this post, or advice to share?
-If so, head over to our Facebook page and keep the conversation going!
+Have you used Facebook support groups within your rheumatology practice?
+Do you have questions or advice to share?
+Connect with fellow rheumatology practice managers on our Facebook page, and let’s continue the conversation!

 Tags: Facebook, Facebook support groups, medical office management, medical offices, national organization of rheumatology managers, office management, office managers, rheumatologists, rheumatology, social media, social media for rheumatology, tips for office managers Posted by